mbeckem/tiro-website/packages/website/docs/apidocs/files/compiler_8h.md

 Returns true if this compiler has successfully compiled a set of source files and produced a bytecode module.

-In order for this function to return true, a previous call to `tiro_compiler_run` must have returned `TIRO_OK` and the compiler must have beeen configured to actually produce a module.
+In order for this function to return true, a previous call to `tiro_compiler_run` must have returned `TIRO_OK` and the compiler must have been configured to actually produce a module.

 ### function tiro_compiler_take_module